horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 optional arguments:
   -h, --help            show this help message and exit --compile COMPILE     Compile libraries in the models, to compile a specific
-                        network, use: --compile [NETWORK_NAME] or to copmpile all models using, --compile all --download DOWNLOAD   Download the specific dataset for the models, to download a dataset for a specific network, use:
+                        network, use: --compile [NETWORK_NAME] or to compile all models using, --compile all --download DOWNLOAD   Download the specific dataset for the models, to download a dataset for a specific network, use:
-                        --compile [NETWORK_NAME] or to copmpile all models using, --compile all --list_models LIST_MODELS
+                        --compile [NETWORK_NAME] or to compile all models using, --compile all --list_models LIST_MODELS
                         List all model names.
   --run RUN             Launch the model with default settings.
   --train TRAIN         Train the model with default settings.
   --use_baseline USE_BASELINE
-                        Use baseline instead of efficient version.
+                        Use baseline instead of the efficient version.
   --use_limited USE_LIMITED
-                        Use limited aggr. instead of efficient version.
+                        Use limited aggregation instead of the efficient version.
 ```
-Current Python script works for all the networks, except `DensePoint`.
-To run `DensePoint`, please check out the [sub-repository](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/tree/master/Networks/DensePoint) for details.

 There is a slight naming difference between the actual model name and the name in the code.
 Make sure you use names in the second column of this table to run the `launcher.py`.